dolphrundgren/gsn-api/README.md

-GSN-API instructions:
+# GSN-API instructions:

 * download docker and create account
 * install Homebrew (here I'm assuming that you're using a Macintosh)
 * using Homebrew, install git

+## Starting from scratch:
-Now, go to a directory of your choosing and clone git repo from 'HTempleman/gsn-api' (Soon to be GSN/gsn-api hopefully!)
+Now, inside your favorite shell (Mac users typically user Terminal), go to a directory of your choosing and clone git repo from 'HTempleman/gsn-api' (Soon to be GSN/gsn-api hopefully!)

-type the following command in the root directory (with the Dockerfile)
+type the following command in the root directory (the directory that contains the Dockerfile)

 ```bash
 docker-compose run web python /code/gsn-api/manage.py migrate